mohseenHamid/tsbc-challenge-1-mh-code-refactor/README.md

 ## Usage

-Static webpage that contains a navigation bar in the header that contains links to the main content sections on the page.
-Click on the links to navigate to the respective sections.
+This is a static webpage that contains a navigation bar in the header.
+Click on the links to navigate to the respective content sections on the page.

 ## Mock-Up